 Do you have any advice to offer us fellow photographers and artists about photography, or about life in general? 🙂

 The best advice I can give is the advice I gave myself – experiment!
 Try everything until you know what works for you.
 The more you practice and experiment with your art and creativity, the faster you grow.
 You don’t have to live by the books (this both applies to photography instruction manuals and to what society thinks normal living is).
 Don’t be afraid to step beyond your comfort zone.
 Embrace adventures.
-Make time to watch the best movies on Netflix.
 Rest when you need to.
 Be kind, always.
 Keep going, one step at a time.
 And take time to appreciate your surroundings.

 Thanks for reading!
 Interviewed By: Angela Butler